Skip To Main Content

 SMD601 MICROBES & DISEASE

 Students gain in-depth knowledge of basic biological and clinical aspects of viral and bacterial pathogens and the diseases they cause by studying principles of epidemiology, disease detection, and prevention, chain of infection and human immunology.
-Students learn laboratory procedures and principles vital for entry into various health care fields (½ year - ½ credit) 11 & 12.
+Students learn laboratory procedures and principles vital for entry into various health care fields.
+Course SHM701 is recommended, though not required, prior to this class. (½ year - ½ credit) 11 & 12.

 SOC601 ZOOLOGY